 The Life-Saving Station would have only had a couple dozen beds available for rescued victims, nowhere near the number needed for the more than 400 victims of the Vera Cruz VII.

 However, a steady decline in the population size of the village following the Civil War meant that several homes in the village were vacant.
 The women and children were housed in the station with the Surfmen.
 The men were placed in vacant houses in the village .
-Communication would have been since the rescued passengers only spoke Portuguese (or a Portuguese-based Creole) while the Portsmouth Islanders spoke their own unique English dialect.
+Communication would have been difficult as the rescued passengers only spoke Portuguese (or a Portuguese-based Creole) while the Portsmouth Islanders spoke their own unique English dialect.
 Nevertheless, the villagers fed and cared for the shipwrecked passengers.

 Some reports indicate that several barrels of flour were needed to bake breads to feed the stranded passengers.
 The three days of expenses reported by Keeper Terrell totaled $179.15, which is comparable to more than $4,000 today.